PEO & Employer of Record in Thailand

 INS Global offers both of these services according to your needs.
 Contact us today to learn more about which may be better for your company.

-Thailand Labor Law
+Thailand Labor Law in 2024

 The law in Thailand does not require that employment contracts be made in writing.
 However, it is always considered good practice to have a written agreement to avoid later issues.